Faculty

 Nabil N. El-Hage heads up a faculty of top MBA professors and seasoned entrepreneurs with international experience and a global perspective.

-Nabil N. El-Hage, Chairman
+Nabil N. El-Hage, Chief Executive Officer

 Nabil is also a seasoned executive, having been CFO of two listed (public) companies, and CEO of a Private Equity-backed company for nearly a decade.
 He has also served on a dozen boards of companies, public and private, large and small.
-He currently serves on three boards of directors, including an insurance company and a life insurance company-affiliated $35-billion mutual fund complex.
+He currently serves on three boards of directors, including an insurance company and a life insurance company-affiliated $50-billion mutual fund complex.

 Professor El-Hage graduated cum Laude from Yale University with a degree in electronic engineering (1980), and earned his MBA with the Highest Honors, as a Baker Scholar, from Harvard Business School in 1984, where he was awarded the Henry Ford Foundation Award for the Best First-Year academic record, the Loeb-Rhoades Fellowship for Excellence in Finance, the Copeland (Marketing) Award nomination, and a Dean’s Doctoral Fellowship.

 Nabil is also a seasoned executive, having been CFO of two listed (public) companies, and CEO of a Private Equity-backed company for nearly a decade.
 He has also served on a dozen boards of companies, public and private, large and small.
-He currently serves on three boards of directors, including an insurance company and a life insurance company-affiliated $35-billion mutual fund complex.
+He currently serves on three boards of directors, including an insurance company and a life insurance company-affiliated $50-billion mutual fund complex.

 Professor El-Hage graduated cum Laude from Yale University with a degree in electronic engineering (1980), and earned his MBA with the Highest Honors, as a Baker Scholar, from Harvard Business School in 1984, where he was awarded the Henry Ford Foundation Award for the Best First-Year academic record, the Loeb-Rhoades Fellowship for Excellence in Finance, the Copeland (Marketing) Award nomination, and a Dean’s Doctoral Fellowship.